-Widely used in World War I and made well into World War II, this bolt-action sniper rifle had a five-shot clip and a flip-up, telescope sight.;According to the donor, this rifle was originally issued to Arthur H. VandenBerg during World War I.
+Widely used in World War I and made well into World War II, this bolt-action sniper rifle had a five-shot clip and a flip-up, telescope sight.;According to the donor, this rifle was originally issued to Arthur H. VandenBerg during World War I.;Pre-WWI

 Senator Arthur H. Vandenberg Born in Grand Rapids in 1884, Arthur Hendrick Vandenberg represented the state of Michigan as a United States Senator from 1928-1951.
 Vandenberg became interested in politics after receiving his law degree from the University of Michigan in 1901 and serving as editor-in-chief of the Grand Rapids Herald from 1906-1928.
 After the death of US Senator Woodbridge Nathan Harris in 1928, Michigan governor Fred Green appointed Vandenberg to the vacant position.
 Vandenberg was then successfully elected for four consecutive terms in the US Senate under the Republican Party platform.